First published April 2026 | Words and photos by Luke Digweed | Read time 25 minutes | 3 comments

 [L1-10] Binh Thai Station (Ga Bình Thái)

 Similar to Phước Long, Bình Thái is functional, residential, and built around commuting rather than lingering.
-If you want one cultural detour, Đình Trường Thọ is a tradition communal house about a 20-minute walk away – often closed outside festival periods, but atmospheric when open.
+If you want one cultural detour, Đình Trường Thọ is a traditional communal house about a 20-minute walk away – often closed outside festival periods, but atmospheric when open.

 [L1-11] Thu Duc Station (Ga Thủ Đức)